barryhughes/event-rocket/readme.md

 in terms of styling that can occur theme to theme (ie, to make things super-seamless some CSS knowledge is going to be required).
 4. Editing venue coordinates (only applicable to users without Events Calendar PRO)
-5. Cleanup tools menu entry (will not normally appear unless The Events Calendar has been deactivated)
+5. Cleanup tools menu entry
 6. The actual cleanup screen
 7. RSVP admin user interface - allow RSVPs on a per-event basis, restrict to logged in users only and view confirmation totals